EcoWeaver/EcoHack/2025/hackathon-team-submissions/README.md

 - 🛠️ Fork & contribute
 - 💬 Reach out to the teams via GitHub issues

-Thank you for exploring the incredible work of **EcoHack 2025** participants! 🎉
+Thank you for exploring the amazing work of **EcoHack 2025** participants! 🎉